Jump toUpdate content

 Quality of Service levels (QoS)

-TLS, and its now-deprecated predecessor, Secure Sockets Layer (SSL), are cryptographic protocols designed to provide communications security over a computer network.
-For example, a cryptographic protocol encrypts the data that is exchanged between a web server and a user.
+Transport Layer Security, and its now-deprecated predecessor, Secure Sockets Layer (SSL), are cryptographic protocols designed to provide communications security over a computer network.
+See also Mutual TLS.